mikegoatly/lifti/docs/content/en/docs/Searching/lifti-query-syntax.md

 ### Fuzzy match (`?`)

 By prefixing a search term with `?` a fuzzy matching algorithm will be used to match the search term against the index.
-You can optionally specify the maximum edit distance and maximum number of sequential edits for a specific search term using the format:
+You can optionally specify the maximum edit distance and maximum number of sequential edits for a specific search term using the formats:

 `?{max edits},{max sequential edits}?term`

 For example `?2,1?food` will search for "food" with a maximum number of edits of 2, and maximum sequential edits of 1.

-You can omit one or the other parameter if required, so `?2,?food` will only set the maximum number of edits to 2, leaving the maximum sequential edits at the default value.
+You can omit one or the other parameter if required, so `?2?food` will only set the maximum number of edits to 2, leaving the maximum sequential edits at the default value.
+If you want to only include the maximum number of sequential edits, then you must include a leading comma in the parameter set, e.g. `?,2?food`

 See [Fuzzy Matching](../fuzzy-matching) for more details.